Lex-DRL/AID-guide/Building_better_worlds.md

 > Words starting with dis- or un- rarely get respected by the AI due to tokens and how bad it's with negative prefixes. -less is a suffix that works somewhat better, but isn't recommended if you have synonyms known to be more explicit or to have unique tokens.

 #### Avoid using words with broad meaning
 As a non-native english speaker, I have a small vocabulary myself.
-But whenever you can, put the words that carry as many sense as possible, but that sense shouldn't be broad.
-Ideally, your text should look like hokku, where each word carries a whole ocean of info.
+But whenever you can, you need to choose the most specific and descriptive words that carry as many meaning as possible, and this should be the same meaning.
+Ideally, your text should look like hokku, where each word carries a whole ocean of rich associations about the same thing.
 Remember those ridiculously clickbaity screaming tabloid headlines that yellow journalism likes to use?
 Like that.
 Each word there carries a whole image.
 Check yourself:
 ```
 Titanic Survivors Found Onboard
 Vampires Attack US Troops
 Alien Bible Found, They Worship Oprah
 ```

-A list of words proven to be descriptive is at the same [Personality Keywords section](/AID%20WI%20Research%20Sheet.md#personality-keywords) I quoted above.
+A list of words proven to be descriptive to define a character is at the same [Personality Keywords section](/AID%20WI%20Research%20Sheet.md#personality-keywords) I quoted above.

 <details>
 <summary>Example</summary>